imack/deeplens-facial-emotion/README.md

 }
 ```

-While eventually we'd like to make use of other emotions for things like comedies and what-not, for now we're just focused on smiling and laughing for comedies.
-However, the Deeplens networks were not about to handle more than one output up until less than a week before due date :-P.
+While eventually we'd like to make use of other emotions for things other ranges of film work, for now we're just focused on smiling and laughing for comedies.
+The Deeplens networks were not about to handle more than one output up until less than a week before due date :-P.

 In order to focus the learning of the model on faces, we make us of [OpenCV's Haar Cascades](https://docs.opencv.org/3.3.0/d7/d8b/tutorial_py_face_detection.html) to crop the images to just the faces, as seen below: